-Responsibility: Funding: City of Compton Grants Division Community Development Block Grant Implementation Schedule: Quantified Objectives: Ongoing Distribute educational materials every two years.
-Produce public service announcements two times a year.
+Responsibility: City of Compton Grants Division Funding: Community Development Block Grant announcements two times a year.
 Meet annually with the Fair Housing Foundation in Long Beach for update on issues and strategies.
+Create Plan by March 2021 and implement on an ongoing basis.